What needs to change...and Why!

-- Experience higher rates of poverty: households with a person with a disability have higher rates of poverty than households within a member with a disability.
+- Experience higher rates of poverty: households without a person with a disability have higher rates of poverty than households within a member with a disability.
 As a group and across settings, people with disabilities have worse living conditions and fewer assets.
 Poverty may exacerbate disability through malnutrition, poor health care, and dangerous working or living conditions.
 Cyclically, disability may lead to poverty through lost earnings due to lack of employment or underemployment, and through the additional costs of living with a disability, such as extra medical, housing and transport costs.

-- Cannot always live independently or participate fully in community activities.
-Reliance on institutional solutions, lack of community living, inaccessible transport and other public facilities, and negative attitudes leave people with disabilities dependent on others, as well as leaving them isolated from mainstream social, cultural and political opportunities.
+- Cannot always live independently or participate fully in community activities: Reliance on institutional solutions, lack of community living, inaccessible transport and other public facilities, and negative attitudes leave people with disabilities dependent on others, as well as leaving them isolated from mainstream social, cultural and political opportunities.